Home / Stream/ Working with Data/Pipelines

 • Import from File: Import an existing Pipeline from a .json file on your local filesystem.

-Creating or importing a Pipeline
+Create or import a Pipeline

-Creating or importing a Pipeline
+Create or import a Pipeline

 To export a Pipeline, see Advanced Mode (JSON Editor).